EvSecDev/SCMP/README.md

 The `PostInstall` section is run only after a successful reload.

+Failures in `PostInstall` do NOT trigger the automatic restore since the reload has succeeded.

 An example of its usage would be install a package.

 ```json